dmbarbour/wikilon/docs/AwelonLang.md

         2.998e8     == [2998 5 decimal]
         -4/6        == [-4 #6 rational]

-Awelon's natural numbers are given the `#` prefix in favor of an aesthetic view for Church-encoded signed integers.
-The original natural numbers are escaped - every editable view should provide a simple, unambiguous escape to raw Awelon code.
-Most views build upon existing views rather than raw code.
-Building views incrementally upon views is portable and extensible.
-For example, if a programmer sees `[-4 #6 rational]` because their view doesn't support rational numbers, the intention is obvious, and the programmer could easily install support for rationals into their view.
+Awelon's natural numbers are given the `#` prefix in favor of a more aesthetic representation of signed numbers.
+From there, we build a tower of numbers.
+The basic approach of building views upon views is convenient because it makes views more extensible.
+For example, if we have no support for rational numbers, we'd still see `[-4 #6 rational]` which is still sensible to a human reader.
+And support for viewing rational numbers could be added quickly.

+Every editable view should have an unambiguous escape to raw Awelon code.
+While I use `(AWELON 42)` above to make it obvious, it could just as easily have been `'(42)` or `\42` or `<code type="awelon">42</code>` or whatever users find acceptable.
+The nature of editable views does make it easy to experiment for aesthetics.
+Use of escapes permits an editable view to support key-words, if desired.

-Besides the numeric tower, command lists are another valuable view feature:
+Command lists are another valuable view feature:

         {foo, bar, baz} == [[foo] {bar, baz} :]
         {baz}           == [[baz] ~ :]

-Command lists are useful for various purposes, supporting continuation-passing style or a concise embedding of code.
-While I use a normal `~ :` list structure here, a view could use something more specialized in this role.
+Command lists are useful for various purposes, supporting continuation-passing style or a concise embedding of interruptable code.
+While I use a normal `~ :` list structure here, a view could try something more specialized.

 Ideally, all editable views should be *evaluable*.
 That is, program evaluation should generate the same structures we use to view and edit programs.
 When we add 3.141 and -0.007, we want to see 3.134 in the program output.
-That is, `[3134 -3 decimal]` - or whatever we use to represent decimal numbers - should be a viable result from a computation.
+That is, `[3134 -3 decimal]` (or whatever we use to represent decimal numbers) should be a viable result from a computation.

 Design of evaluable editable views is very sensitive to arity annotations and accelerators.
 A consequence is that editable views should be *defined* within the same dictionary they're used to view by some simple convention.
 Perhaps a word defining a `[[view→code][code→view]]` pair where `code` and `view` are represented as text.
 Representing views within the dictionary is convenient for testing and caching of views, and for updating views based on application or edit session state (e.g. so we can separate namespace from code).